Rapid determination of LISA sensitivity to extreme mass ratio inspirals with machine learning: Introduction

 In the absence of a standard EMRI detection pipeline, the detectability of a given EMRI is typically assessed with respect to the signal-to-noise ratio (SNR) of the EMRI waveform \citep{Gair2004,Gair2010,Babak2017}.
 The detectable fraction of a proposed population (the selection function) may therefore be estimated by randomly drawing EMRI events from the population and computing their SNRs to determine the fraction of these samples that are detectable.
 These selection function estimates may then be used to re-weight the population likelihood and obtain unbiased inferences of the population parameters.

 The function that maps EMRI parameters to the waveform SNR is complicated, so bias correction is computationally expensive.
-This high cost comes from both the generation of complex long-duration waveforms and the manipulation of these large datasets.
-Even exploiting graphical processing unit (GPU) acceleration and vectorisation, each SNR takes of order $1~\mathrm{s}$ to compute for a $4~\mathrm{yr}$ data-stream duration.
-Using conservative estimates, if one draws $10^5$ EMRIs for each candidate population, and a population inference sampling run consists of $10^5$ candidate populations, full selection bias correction would require $10^{10}$ GPU seconds.
+This high cost comes from both the generation of complex long-duration waveforms and the manipulation of these large data sets.
+Even exploiting graphics processing unit (GPU) acceleration and vectorisation, each SNR takes of order $1~\mathrm{s}$ to compute for a $4~\mathrm{yr}$ data-stream duration.
+Using conservative estimates, if one draws $10^5$ EMRIs for each candidate population, and a population inference sampling run consists of $10^5$ candidate populations, full selection bias correction would require $10^{10}$ GPU$~\mathrm{s}$.
 This is too costly for analyses including selection bias correction in this manner to be conducted in a reasonable amount of time.

-Previous studies have addressed the issue of computational cost by indirectly approximating the behaviour of the selection function via proxy distance thresholds \citep{Laghi2021} or a reduction in EMRI parameter space complexity, for instance by neglecting the dependence of eccentricity or inclination on detectability \citep{Gair2010}.
-These approaches permit the rapid computation of the selection function, but do not account for more complex correlations between EMRI parameters.
+Previous studies have addressed the issue of computational cost by indirectly approximating the behaviour of the selection function via: proxy distance thresholds \citep{Laghi2021}; a reduction in EMRI parameter space complexity, for instance by neglecting the dependence of eccentricity or inclination on detectability \citep{Gair2010}; a reduction of waveform complexity by only computing a small number of sideband modes with faster, less accurate waveform models \citep{Chua2022}.
+These approaches permit the rapid computation of the selection function, but do not account for more complex correlations between EMRI parameters and may introduce systematic biases due to the approximations made.
 For instance, the evolution of orbital eccentricity and inclination during an inspiral is correlated with mass ratio, and the mode amplitudes (and therefore, the overall SNR of the waveform) are correlated with both eccentricity and inclination evolution.
 Therefore, even for parameters not directly of interest to a given population study, the correlations between these parameters and event detectability must still be taken into account to avoid biases in the results obtained.